microsoft/PlanetaryComputerDataCatalog/docs/concepts/computing.md

 ![Diagram showing Compute on Azure without JupyterHub](images/gateway-diagram.png)

-## Use your own Compute
+## Use your own compute

 The previous two methods relied on compute provided by the Planetary Computer.
-If you have your own Azure reasources you can use those to access the Planetary Computer's Datasets.
-There's nothing special about the compute provided by the Planetary Computer.
+If you have your own Azure resources you can use those to access the Planetary Computer's Datasets.
-That said, **make sure your resources are in the West Europe Azure Region.** Putting your compute in the same region as the data is the most efficient way to do your computation.
+That said, make sure your resources are in the **West Europe** Azure Region.
+Putting your compute in the same region as the data is the most efficient way to do your computation.

 ### Using Azure Machine Learning

 If you have an existing [Azure Machine Learning](https://docs.microsoft.com/en-us/azure/machine-learning/) workspace, you can use it to access data and APIs hosted by the Planetary Computer.
-Here we show accessing the Planetary Computer's Metadata API from Azure Machine Learning studio.
+Here we show accessing the Planetary Computer's Metadata API from Azure Machine Learning Studio.

 ![Image showing Azure ML Studio accessing Planetary Computer metadata](images/aml.png)

-Under this scenario, we're using Azure Machine Learning studio to connect to a Virtual Machine running in Azure.
-That Virtual Machine has a high-bandwidth connection to the Planetary Computer Data and Metadata APIs.
+Under this scenario, we're using Azure Machine Learning Studio to connect to a virtual machine running in Azure.
+That virtual machine has a high-bandwidth connection to the Planetary Computer Data and Metadata APIs.

 ![Diagram showing Azure ML](images/aml-diagram.png)

-### Using Dask Cloudprovider
+### Using Dask Cloud Provider

 Users with requiring specialized software environments or a lot of compute can use their own resources to access the Planetary Computer's Data and Metadata APIs.

-In this example, we use `Dask Cloudprovider` to create a Dask Cluster with just an Azure subscription.
+In this example, we use `Dask Cloud Provider` to create a Dask cluster with just an Azure subscription.
 After following the setup instructions at <https://cloudprovider.dask.org/en/latest/azure.html>, you can create your cluster:

 ```python
 >>> from dask_cloudprovider.azure import AzureVMCluster